uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### 2. To develop a system to effectively implement a path-finding algorithm to improve navigation efficiency:
 This objective focuses on the implementation of Dijkstra's algorithm to find the shortest and most efficient routes within the mapped network.
 The system will dynamically adjust routes based on real-time traffic data to minimize travel time and reduce congestion.
 ### 3. To design a user-friendly web interface for the navigation system:
+This objective aims to create an intuitive and accessible web interface for users.
+The interface will allow travelers to easily input their starting points and destinations, view optimal routes, and receive real-time updates on fastest  paths.